Health savings accounts (HSAs) can be a great way to both plan for the future and meet your health care needs right now.

-Any money in your account that you don’t use for today’s health care expenses grows over time and can be tapped for future health expenses or used for retirement down the road.
+Money expert Clark Howard loves HSAs because any money in your account that you don’t use for today’s health care expenses grows over time and can be tapped for future health expenses or used for retirement down the road.

 HSA Guide: Here’s what you need to know